davidorme/Masters_GIS/_sources/practical_4/LEC_week.md

 ```

-## Presenting your results on Friday 20th November.
+## Presenting your results on Friday 18th November

 Please have one slide ready to present with the graph of your response ~
 exploratory variable.
 Please ensure that the labels can be read on small